mixer/developer-docs/pages/01.guides/01.mixplay/03.Controls/05.Mouse/doc.md

 # Mouse

 !
-The Mouse control cannot be used with other controls including Buttons.
+The Mouse control cannot be used in the same Scene as other controls including Buttons.
+Ensure you create a scene exclusively for it.

 Mouse input allows you to get mouse events over video.
 When a Mouse control is added to a scene it will create a rectangle that covers the video.
 When a Participant moves their mouse over the video events can be sent down to your Game or Application.